tomcw/mb-audit/README.md

 ```

 Then for each card found:
-- Do basic 6522 hardware checks (address line, data lines, and IRQ)
+- Do basic 6522 hardware checks (address lines, data lines, and IRQ)
 - Detect connected sub-units: SSI263s, SC-01, AY-3-8913s
 - Determine if the card is a Phasor or MEGA Audio(*1) or MB4C(*1) or Echo+(*1)
   - (*1) Untested on real hardware